NYC › Best Places to Stay

 - Best Cheap/Midrange Hotel: Washington Square Hotel

-7. Meatpacking District and Chelsea
+7. Meatpacking District & Chelsea

 Once home to wholesale meat packers and desolate at night, the cobbled streets west of 10th Avenue near 14th Street have become one of the city’s liveliest centers for dining and clubbing.
 Further north, from 22 to 28th streets, the old warehouses of Chelsea now house dozens of art galleries.
 Both areas have blossomed and new hotels and the Whitney Museum have arrived since the opening of the High Line, an elevated pedestrian park on a former rail line running from 13th to 34th streets.